The below editorial is an excerpt from our full review.

 To access the full content library please contact us on 0330 0020 227 or click here

-No question about it, the Channel Tunnel is now an established part of British travelling Life.
-Jonathan Crouch reports
+No question about it, LeShuttle, the popular cross-channel car rail service connecting the UK and France is now an established part of British travelling Life.
+Jonathan Crouch reacquaints himself with it

 These days, we're all so used to the Channel Tunnel that it's easy to forget just what an amazing engineering feat it really is.